In French woods, rivals take aim at senator's WWI research

 He was even scheduled to speak on the U.S. Capitol steps during the early afternoon on Jan.
 6 and had organized charter buses to Trump’s speech.
 Despite calls from some Democratic Senate colleagues to resign, Mastriano has maintained he broke no laws the day of the Capitol breach and has not been charged.

-Before Mastriano entered the political limelight, he attracted attention for his claim to have pinpointed the precise location of York's famed battle.
-He organized construction of the 2-mile (3-kilometer) “Circuit du Sergeant York” trail, lined with interpretive markers and dedicated amid fanfare in 2008.
+Before Mastriano entered the political limelight, he organized construction of the 2-mile (3-kilometer) “Circuit du Sergeant York” trail, lined with interpretive markers and dedicated amid fanfare in 2008.

-But a multidisciplinary team that conducted its own surveys of the general battle area concluded the correct spot is very likely about a half-mile (0.8 kilometers) south of Mastriano's purported location.
+But a multidisciplinary team that conducted its own surveys of the general battle area concluded the correct spot is likely about a half-mile (0.8 kilometers) south of Mastriano’s site.

-“The issue is not about a few meters’ difference between the two sites,” said Dutch journalist Stephan van Meulebrouck, who has written about the York site controversy.
+“The issue is not about a few meters’ difference between the two sites,” said Dutch journalist Stephan van Meulebrouck.
 “It is about good research versus bad research and the inability, or even the unwillingness of certain parties in this debate to admit to that fact.”

-In his 2014 book “Alvin York: A New Biography of the Hero of the Argonne,” and elsewhere, Mastriano has repeatedly dismissed any notion that there is a legitimate dispute about the validity of his preferred site, writing that “we know with certainty the location of the York action,” that it was ”discovered with 100% certainty” and that it “has been located and verified.”
+In his 2014 book “Alvin York: A New Biography of the Hero of the Argonne,” and elsewhere, Mastriano has repeatedly dismissed any notion that there is a legitimate dispute about the validity of his preferred site.

 Gregory became interested in Mastriano’s book as part of his own research into other members of York’s squad, but had difficulty verifying some of Mastriano’s references.

 After an Associated Press review found additional questionable footnotes, Gregory sent the Kentucky publisher 35 citations he considers fraudulent.
-In early March, he made a nearly identical complaint to the University of New Brunswick, where the York research figured prominently in Mastriano's doctoral studies.
+In early March, he made a nearly identical complaint to the University of New Brunswick.

-The university's research integrity officer, vice president David MaGee, told Gregory he was conducting a preliminary inquiry to determine if a full investigation is warranted.
-He and other university officials declined comment to the AP, citing privacy laws.

-The University Press of Kentucky is looking into Gregory’s claims, said director Ashley Runyon, as it would with any such allegation.

 Gregory and other researchers are also highly skeptical of Mastriano’s assertion that the photo on his book’s dust jacket shows York leading German officers and other prisoners.
 The official U.S. Army Signal Corps caption from 1918 indicates it was taken almost two weeks before York’s heroics.

-“We are fairly sure this is of York.
-I know that's hard to see, but you can see the mustache that represents York, it looks like York,” he said.

-In his book, Mastriano wrote the photo “is confirmed to be” of “York and his German captives, being clearly identified by the presence” of three German officers at the head of the group — Paul Vollmer, Max Thoma and Paul Lipp.

 In a 2017 email, Mastriano told a reference historian at the Army War College Library that he had “no idea” why the government photo indicated it was from Sept.
-26, 12 days before York's heroics, but “it is simply wrong.”
+26, but “it is simply wrong.”

-He assured the historian the photo had been “thoroughly scrutinized and analyzed and correctly annotated in my book.”
-Mastriano said he knew of no American action on Sept.
-26 that would have produced more than 100 prisoners and three German officers.

-But Gregory has found other photos of Vollmer that do not seem to match the image and says there are records showing Americans captured hundreds of Germans in that area on Sept.
-26.

 Mastriano, who was stationed in Germany with NATO, has said he spent at least 100 days in the woods around Chatel-Chehery, scouring the area for metal artifacts and other relics of the battle.